 New London is a tiny city located in the state of Missouri.
 With a population of 958 people and just one neighborhood, New London is the 359th largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, New London is generally considered to be a blue-collar town.
-43.38% of the New London workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+New London is a blue-collar town, with 43.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, New London is a city of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in New London who work in healthcare (11.19%), food service (10.96%), and healthcare suport services (7.08%).

 Being a small city, New London does not have a public transit system used by locals to get to and from work.